Art Deco to Art Now

 Tonight, enjoy a performance ‘off Broadway’ (performance details to be announced).

-This morning is at leisure to browse the shops or visit galleries.
-Celebrate the conclusion of the tour with a Broadway show (performance details to be announced) followed by a farewell dinner.
+The morning is at leisure to browse the shops or visit galleries.

 Tour arrangements conclude after breakfast.
-Suggested return flights to Australia with Qantas leaving New York in the early-evening via Los Angeles, and arriving in Australia early-morning on Tuesday, 16 January.
+Suggested return flights to Australia or New Zealand on Qantas/American Airlines via Los Angeles, leaving New York in the early evening and arriving in Australia or New Zealand early in the morning on Tuesday 16 January.
 Same-day onward connections to other cities.

 *Single travellers may request to share.